For more information on our favorite day trips, click on any downloadable brochure.

 Fort Rock —Located north of Hwy 31 east of La Pine about 30 miles, like a desert mirage, this National Natural Landmark rises huge out of the barren, immense flatness of Oregon’s high desert.
 An enormous near-circle of towering jagged rock walls making it seem like a fort.
 Hike around and you’ll soon realize it’s even bigger than it looks!
 It’s an old tuff ring set in what was a shallow sea in prehistoric times.
 As you walk around inside, imagine the early American Indians who canoed to and from what was then an island.
 Sandals found in a nearby cave are the oldest ever discovered in North America, dating back around 9,000-13,000 years.
 The nearby town has a restaurant and several amenities for visitors.
 Fort Rock also has an old museum to poke around in.

-Silver Lake also has a little bar where they serve top shelf liquors and alligator on demand!
+Silver Lake also has a little bar where they serve top shelf liquors on demand!

 Summer Lake Hot Springs – One of the most picturesque places in the USA!
 There is ancient artesian hot springs located at the south end of Summer Lake.